ahzary/Algorithm_Visualizer/README.md

     ```

 ## Custom Algorithm
-_this section provides the necassary info to import your own algorithms._
+_this section provides the necessary info to import your own algorithms._

 - The Script must be written in **Python**
 - Your Script must have a class Called **"Algorithm"**